xiGUAwanOU/tech-note/frontend-development/electron/electron-plus-vue-without-boilerplate.md

 $ vue init webpack <PROJECT_NAME>
 ```

-And then add electron dependency:
+And then add `electron` dependency:

 ```shell
 $ yarn add -D electron
 ```

 After that, we should firstly make sure that the development application runs smoothly.
-Add a file called `main.js` as the entry for electron:
+Add a file called `main.js` as the entry for Electron:

 ```javascript
 const {app, BrowserWindow} = require('electron')